Keeper-Wallet/Keeper-Wallet-Extension/README.md

 #### signTransactionPackage

 A package transaction signature.
 Sometimes several transactions need to be simultaneously signed, and for users' convenience, up to seven transactions at ones could be signed.
-See the description of supported transaction types in [Transaction format](#transaction-format) section below.
+See the description of supported transaction types in [Transactions](#transactions) section below.

 Example: